peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-oauth-nonce-endpoint.md

 ## Nonce Issuer Metadata

-The Nonce Issuers that uses the nonce endpoint MUST include in their entity metadata the parameters:
+The Nonce Issuers that uses the Nonce endpoint MUST include in their entity metadata the following parameter:

  - **nonce_endpoint**: REQUIRED.
 This MUST be an HTTPS URL specifying the endpoint where clients can request a Nonce.
 This parameter is crucial for enabling clients to obtain the necessary Nonce to prevent replay attacks and ensure secure communication.